jcedborger/NCChallenge/README.md

 # My contribution to the Frontend Challenge by Natural Cycles

-This app lets you chose a date and time and assign a title to show a countdown timer to the specified date and time.
-Look at my demo of the app here:
+This app lets you chose a date and time and assign a title to show a countdown timer to the specified date and time.\
+Have a look at my demo of the app here: [https://ncchallenge.netlify.app](https://ncchallenge.netlify.app)

 ## Running the app

-Run `npm i` in project root Run `ng serve` for a dev server.
+Run `npm i` in project root\
+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Optional goals